-The full Admissions Policy is available here, but you may find the information below helpful.
+The full 2019-20 Admissions Policy is available under the Policies page, but you may find the information below helpful.

 All decisions concerning the admissions of pupils to Academies and administrative procedures are the responsibility of the Governing Body.
 However St. Wilfrid’s RC College admits pupils in accordance with the Local Authority’s co-ordinated admissions scheme and Governors consult the Local Authority (LA) on an annual basis, concerning the arrangements for the admissions.

-The Academy operates an equal preference system which means that all first, second and third preference applications are considered equally against the criteria below and in the following order of priority:
+The Academy operates an equal preference system which means that all first, second and third preference applications are considered equally against the criteria below.
+Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.

-First priority in each category will be given to children who will have an older sibling attending the college at the time of application.
+First priority in each category will be given to children who will have an older sibling attending the school in September 2019.

-- Children of a member of school staff who has been employed at the school for two or more years at the time at which application for admission to the school is made.
+6. Children of a member of school staff who has been employed at the school for two or more years at the time at which application for admission to the school is made

-If applicants are seeking admission under criteria 2,3 or 5 above, they must provide proof of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
-Those who have difficulty obtaining written evidence of baptism or reception should contact their parish priest.
+If applicants are seeking admission under criteria 2, 3 or 4 above, for a child to be treated as Catholic, evidence of Catholic baptism or reception into the Church will be required.
+Those who have difficulty obtaining written evidence of baptism should contact their parish priest.
 Due to updated guidance, evidence of First Holy Communion is no longer sufficient to evidence being Catholic.